arjunrarjunr/de-zoomcamp-final-2025/README.md

 This project implements a robust, cloud-native data pipeline to address these challenges.
 Key components of the pipeline include:

-- **Automated Data Ingestion**: Fetches weather data from Kaggle and uploads it to an AWS S3 bucket.
+- **Automated Data Ingestion**: Fetches weather data from Kaggle and uploads it to an AWS S3 bucket triggerd daily 6AM IST by **AWS cloudwatch event rule**.
 - **Infrastructure as Code (IaC)**: Uses **Terraform** to provision AWS and Snowflake resources.
 - **Data Cleaning and Preprocessing**: Handles missing or inconsistent data to ensure high quality.
 - **Data Transformation**: Converts raw data into standardized, analytics-ready formats.